MobyDickDick/TinyLanguage/docs/debugger_workflows.md

   type, or an invalid `launch.json` entry.
 Reinstall the extension from `vscode-extension/` and trigger a TinyLanguage launch configuration to ensure the adapter receives `launch` followed by `configurationDone`.

+### Why Python debugging opens a `.venv` shell but TinyLanguage does not
+- The built-in VS Code Python launcher activates the selected interpreter (e.g., `.venv/Scripts/Activate.ps1` on Windows) in an integrated terminal and then starts `debugpy`.
+That activation banner is expected and comes from the Python extension setting up your environment before attaching the debugger.
+- The TinyLanguage debugger uses its own `tinylanguage` debug type, which starts the Python-based adapter directly from the extension rather than through the integrated terminal.
+You should not see an extra shell prompt because the adapter spawns the interpreter in the background and forwards all output to the Debug Console.
+- If you see the Python-style activation while trying to debug TinyLanguage, double-check that your `launch.json` uses `"type": "tinylanguage"` instead of the built-in Python configuration.
+That ensures stepping and breakpoints go through the TinyLanguage adapter rather than `debugpy`.

+### Using a virtual environment with the TinyLanguage adapter
+- The adapter runs under whichever Python executable the extension is configured to use.
+Set `tinylanguage.pythonPath` in VS Code settings (for example, `"${workspaceFolder}/.venv/bin/python"` on POSIX or `"${workspaceFolder}\\.venv\\Scripts\\python.exe"` on Windows) to force the adapter and its helper tools to run inside your virtual environment.
+- You can also set `"python"` and `"runtime"` directly in the `launch.json` entry for a specific configuration if you want one launch to use a particular interpreter or runtime script.
+- If your workspace already selects a Python interpreter (status bar in VS Code), reusing the same path for `tinylanguage.pythonPath` keeps linting, formatter helpers, and the debug adapter aligned with the rest of your tooling.